FAQs are updated regularly

 Q: Can Iranian residents participate in NMA?

 A: Yes.
-Shortly before the start of NMA 2020, we announced that, because the organizers of NMA includes US Citizens, NMA could not provide our course as a service to people residing in Iran.
+Shortly before the start of NMA 2020, we announced that, because the organizers of NMA include US Citizens, NMA could not provide our course as a service to people residing in Iran.
 This was a result of existing US sanctions against Iran.
 Upon learning of this restriction, we applied for a license to operate in Iran and were granted an emergency relief from the sanctions.
 This allowed us to invite back the students and TAs residing in Iran.
-This will apply also to the 2021 NMA computational neuroscience course
+This will apply also to the 2022 NMA computational neuroscience course.

 Application Portal Questions